 Clinical trials in human medicines

-The European Medicines Agency relies on the results of clinical trials carried out by pharmaceutical companies to reach its opinions on the authorisation of medicines.
-Although the authorisation of clinical trials occurs at Member State level, the Agency plays a key role in ensuring that the standards of good clinical practice (GCP) are applied across the European Economic Area (EEA) in cooperation with the Member States.
-It also manages a database of clinical trials carried out in the European Union.
+The European Medicines Agency (EMA) relies on the results of clinical trials carried out by pharmaceutical companies to reach its opinions on the authorisation of medicines.
+Although the authorisation of clinical trials occurs at national level, EMA plays a key role in ensuring the standards of good clinical practice (GCP) are applied across the European Economic Area (EEA) in cooperation with the Member States.
+It also manages a database of clinical trials carried out in the European Union (EU).

 Clinical trial management during the COVID-19 pandemic

 This covers how to deal with the extraordinary situations that the pandemic presents and specific advice on clinical trials for potential COVID-19 treatments.